 We actively continue pursuit of our New York Federal Permits, refining species and participating in detailed analysis of our site selection.
-At present, Manna is on course to operate one of the first federally permitted off shore fish farm along the East Coast.
+At present, Manna is on course to operate one of the first federally permitted offshore fish farms along the East Coast.

-NOAA/NOS/NCCOS/Marine Spatial Ecology Division, has recently completed an Alternative Site Analysis for our New York site, looking closely at Manna’s proposed location eight (8) miles offshore.
+NOAA/NOS/NCCOS/Marine Spatial Ecology Division, has completed an Alternative Site Analysis for our New York site, looking closely at Manna’s proposed location approximately ten (10) miles offshore.
 The thorough report will be uploaded to our website shortly.
 Utilizing the latest marine spatial planning tools and computer data sets and overlays, a close and careful analysis of the Manna Fish Farms’ New York proposed offshore site has been completed.
-The NOAA/NOS/NCCOS study shows that the Manna farm site proposed is in the least impactful location, with negligible conflict.
+The NOAA/NOS/NCCOS study shows that the Manna farm site proposed is in the least impactful location, with negligible potential conflict.
 We are currently in the process of coordinating public outreach meetings to share the details of the analysis process and explain the comprehensive report.

-Manna’s New York Offshore plans entail five (5) phases of development – with a total of eighteen (18) submersible cages to be installed by the end of phase V, during a five (5) year build out, with full deployments estimated by 2028.
-Phase I will study two (2) submerged cages as proof of concept, followed by three (3) – four (4) cages added annually thereafter until full build out.
-100% Transparency of our environmental monitoring is committed, and plans are subject to adjustment down accordingly.
+Manna’s New York Offshore plans entail four (4) phases of development – with a total of eighteen (18) submersible net pens to be installed by the end of Phase IV, during a five (5) year build out, with full deployments estimated by 2030.
+Phase I will study two (2) submersible net pens as proof of concept, followed by two (2) – four (4) net pens added incrementally in the following years, until full build out is reached.
+100% Transparency of our environmental monitoring is committed.

-Our Proposed NY site is eight (8.6) miles South of the Shinnecock Inlet, Hampton Bays, New York.
-The seventy (70) acre site is in approximately 142 – 146 feet of water within the United States Exclusive Economic Zone.
-Manna is currently involved in stakeholder engagement and outreach, along with operational planning, including development of our land based facilities.
-Upon receipt of our NY offshore permits, we will deploy two (2) submerged cages as a proof of concept.
-We will add cages at the rate of three (3) -four (4) per year/annual phases, maintaining 100% transparency throughout.
-Our transparency will share and ensure that we have no negative impact upon the water quality, native wild stock, and benthic environment.
+Our proposed NY site is approximately ten (10) miles south of Shinnecock Inlet, Hampton Bays, New York.
+The three hundred and ninety (390) acre site is in approximately 130 feet of water and within the United States Exclusive Economic Zone.
+Manna is currently involved in stakeholder engagement and outreach, along with operational planning, including development of our land-based facilities.
+Upon receipt of our NY offshore permits, we will start with two (2) submerged net pens as a proof of concept.
+We will add net pens two (2) – four (4) per year/annual phases, maintaining 100% transparency throughout.
+Our transparency will share and ensure that we have no negative impact upon the water quality, native wild fish stocks, and the benthic environment.